-On June 4, 2021, Regional Councillor Rory Nisan was re-elected to the Board of Directors, Ontario Caucus for the Federation of Canadian Municipalities (FCM) at their Annual General Meeting.
-FCM is the national voice of municipal government and plays an important role in advocating to ensure the needs of municipalities are reflected in federal policies and programs.
-This is Councillor Nisan’s third term on the Board of Directors.
+On June 5, at the Federation of Canadian Municipalities (FCM) Annual General Meeting and Conference, Regional Councillor Rory Nisan was re-elected for a fourth term to the Board of Directors, Ontario Caucus for FCM.
+FCM is the national voice of local government and helps advocate for municipalities to ensure their needs are reflected in federal policies.

-To learn more about Halton’s advocacy efforts to support residents, visit halton.ca.
+To learn more about Halton’s advocacy efforts to support residents and businesses, visit the Advocating for a Strong Halton page on halton.ca.
 For more information on FCM, visit fcm.ca.

 The Regional Municipality of Halton serves more than 595,000 residents in the City of Burlington, the Town of Halton Hills, the Town of Milton, and the Town of Oakville.
 Halton Region is committed to meeting the needs of its residents through the delivery of cost-effective, quality programs and services, including water and wastewater; Regional roads and planning; paramedic services; waste management; public health; social assistance; children’s and seniors’ services; housing services; heritage programs; emergency management and economic development.
 For more information, call 311 or visit Halton Region’s website at halton.ca.